bevyengine/rfcs/rfcs/45-stageless.md

 ## Drawbacks

 1. This will be a massively breaking change to every single Bevy user.
+   1. Any non-trivial control over system ordering will need to be completely reworked.
+   2. Users will typically need to think a bit harder about exactly when they want their gameplay systems to run.
+In most cases, they should just add the `CoreLabel::GameLogic` label to them.
 2. It will be harder to immediately understand the global structure of Bevy apps.
+   1. Powerful system debugging and visualization tools become even more important.
+3. States will no longer have stacks.
+This could break some users, but they should be able to write their own replacement easily enough externally.
+4. It will become harder to reason about exactly when command flushing occurs.

 ## Rationale and alternatives